Raúl Casanova

-Raúl Casanova (born August 23, 1972) is a Puerto Rican former Major League Baseball player who was a catcher from 1996 to 2008 with the exception of 1999, 2003, 2004, and 2006.
+Raúl Casanova (born August 23, 1972) is a Puerto Rican former Major League Baseball catcher who played recurrently from 1996 to 2008.

 Early life

 Casanova attended Ponce High School in Puerto Rico.

 Baseball career

 Minor leagues

 He was drafted 220th overall, in the eighth round of the 1990 draft by the New York Mets.

 His professional career started off that year.
 In 65 at bats, he collected only five hits for a .077 batting average.
 In his 1991 season he had 18 at-bats with the Kingsport Mets, he collected one hit for a .056 batting average.
 In 32 games with the Gulf Coast League Mets that year, he hit .243.

 His 1992 season was an improvement; in 137 at-bats with Kingsport that year, not only did he hit his first professional home run, but he also hit .270.
 He hit only .167 in 18 at bats with the Columbia Mets that year though.

 After the 1992 season, he was traded with Wally Whitehurst and D. J. Dozier to the San Diego Padres for Tony Fernández.

 He spent the whole of 1993 with the Waterloo Diamonds, and he hit .256 with six home runs in 76 games.

 Then, in 1994, he had the best season of his professional career.
 Playing for the Rancho Cucamonga Quakes, his batting average rose to .340, and he also hit 23 home runs and had 120 runs batted in (RBIs).
 Because of his outstanding performance, he was named the Padres Minor League Player of the Year.
 He was also a California League All-Star.

 You build ballclubs around guys like him (Raul Casanova).
 In my mind, he has made himself the top prospect in the organization.
 He's a switch-hitting catcher with power.